ajorgensen89/project4/README.md

 [Back to the top](#cocktail-bar)<br>

 <hr>

+# Future Features
+This project could benefit from a number of diffferent features in the future.

 # Deployment
 To deploy for a Full Stack website, [Heroku](https://dashboard.heroku.com/), a cloud based platform was used.